newrelic-experimental/nri-mta/README.md

 There is no "overall" timing metric.

 ### Events
 Each completed message transit generates a single `InfrastructureEvent` with a `category` of `MTA`.
-This event represents the total elapsed time (ms) for the message transit.
+This event represents the total elapsed time (ms) for the message transit from sender to receiver.

 Each event includes:
 - "destination": where the message was sent to